 Wisconsin fell to Michigan State, opening up the battle for the fourth No. 1 seed again

-At the moment, Big Ten regular-season champion Michigan Wolverines is in that spot.
-Only Arizona Wildcats and Kansas Jayhawks have more top 50 RPI wins than the Wolverines, who have 10, seven of those away from home.
+At the moment, Big Ten regular-season champion Michigan is in that spot.
+Only Arizona and Kansas have more top 50 RPI wins than the Wolverines, who have 10, seven of those away from home.
 They have seven losses, so they may not be able to take another one and be able to hold onto that spot.

 Louisville also is a candidate, but they are a hard team to seed.
 They played a donut schedule, with only two opponents ranked between 52 (SMU) and 143 (Houston).
 A win over UConn on Saturday night would give them five in the top 50 and eight in the top 100, and three of those would have come over the Huskies.
 They have no losses outside the top 50.

 Villanova could still be in play.
 The Wildcats only have four losses, two to Creighton, one to Syracuse and the one to Seton Hall in the Big East tournament, which is a bad one.
 They have six top 50 wins, including a neutral-court win over Kansas, and 16 total in the top 100.

 Wisconsin has seven losses now, but still has a strong profile.
 The Badgers beat the regular-season champions of the ACC (Virginia), SEC (Florida) and A-10 (Saint Louis) outside its league and hold the second-ranked strength of schedule.
 They have seven top 50 wins and 17 top 100 wins.
 Only a loss to Northwestern stains their resume.